-While some children may have no symptoms, others may have joint and muscle pains or mild swelling in the late afternoon or evening or after exercise.
+While some children may have no symptoms, others may have joint and muscle pains or mild joint swelling in the late afternoon or evening or after exercise.
 These aches and pains are more common in the knees, elbows, and calf and thigh muscles.
 Symptoms usually improve with rest.

 Hypermobile children are more prone to sprains, soft tissue injuries and dislocations of affected joints.
 They are also more likely to have impaired joint position sense, back pain and flat feet.
 Some children may have chronic pain.
 Others may have loose skin, increased bruising, thin scars and nerve compression disorders.